Behavioral Health Services for Children, Youth and Families

 Wraparound Fairfax provides an intensive level of support for youth who are at high risk for residential or out-of-home placement, or who are currently served away from home and transitioning back to their home community.
 Services are provided for up to 15 months and are designed to enable youth to remain safely in the community with their families.
 Wraparound Fairfax staff works closely with families and service provider teams to identify the youth’s underlying needs and strengths.
 The facilitator shares the information in the team setting, facilitates the team planning process and monitors the outcomes through a monthly review process.
 Families receive supports that are matched uniquely to their situation, and that are designed to support the youth’s continued progress after other services have ended and to keep the youth safely in the community and prevent out of home placement.
 County case managers make the referrals, and approval for services is determined by Comprehensive Services Act (CSA) utilization review staff.
 Call 703-246-2561 with questions.

 CSB’s Youth and Family Resource Team attends multi-agency meetings to provide behavioral health guidance and expertise to youth, their families and multi-agency team members.
 Staff helps meeting participants understand care options available for youth who have significant mental health and/or substance abuse problems, and helps match services and supports to family needs.
+Depending on the youth and family’s needs, resource team staff may provide case support services for accessing community based services and more intensive services through a team based planning process.
 The Resource Team also helps youth transition back to the community after they have been hospitalized at the state hospital for youth, the Commonwealth Center for Children and Adolescents.
-Call 703-207-7782 with questions.
+Call 703-449-6105 or 703-207-7782 with questions

 Fairfax County is committed to nondiscrimination on the basis of disability in all county programs, services and activities.
 Reasonable accommodations will be provided upon request.
 For information, call 703-324-7000, TTY 711.
 Please allow two weeks’ notice to arrange ADA accommodations.
 To request this information in an alternate format, call 703-324-7000, TTY 711.